MicrosoftEdge/WebView2Feedback/specs/IsNonClientRegionSupportEnabled.md

   /// dragging of the entire WebView and its host app window, the title bar context menu
   /// upon right click, and the maximizing to fill the window and restoring the window size
   /// upon double click of the html element.
-  /// Draggable region support will be enabled if either the `IsNonClientRegionSupportEnabled`
-  /// property or the flag is used in additional browser arguments (See put_AdditionalBrowserArguments).
   ///
   /// When set to `FALSE`, then all non-client region support will be disabled.
 Web
   /// pages will not be able to use the `app-region` CSS style.